LAStools/LAStools/bin/las2las_README.md

     las2las64 -i in.laz -o out.laz -proj_json filename_source_json filename_target_json
     las2las64 -i in.laz -o out.laz -proj_string "proj_string_source" "proj_string_target"

+## Offset
+The following options are available for automatically setting a sensible offset of the point coordinates to avoid overflows:

+-auto_reoffset: This option sets an appropriate offset in the header and translates the points accordingly.
+This option is only considered for LAS/LAZ input files and is recommended as long as no point coordinate operation or transformation is performed.

+-offset_adjust: This option sets the offset based on the selected point coordinate operations and transformations.
+It is recommended to be used for such operations and transformations and is applicable to all supported input file formats.

 ## Examples

     las2las64 -i s1885565.laz -o out.laz -sp83 OH_S -feet -elevation_feet